San Francisco Mint: Old San Francisco Mint (1874)

 The second US Mint building here, completed in 1874 for the Department of the Treasury, was designed by Alfred B. Mullett in a conservative Greek Revival style with a sober Doric order.
-The columns and most of the exterior and upper floors was constructed of sandstone.
+The columns, most of the exterior and upper floors were constructed of sandstone.
 It was quarried at Newcastle Island, British Columbia, near the city of Nanaimo and imported for this purpose.